rgglez/rgglez/README.md

 ### 🧭 Navigation Guide

-I use GitHub Topics to categorize my code:
+I use GitHub Topics to categorize my repositories:

 * ✨ **Original projects:** Non-forked repos with topics are programmed entirely by me.
 * 🔧 **Contributions:** Forked repos with topics feature my custom modifications.